kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/http-server.md

     }
     ```

+A query parameter present without a value (`/hello/world?queryName`) counts as missing:
+a required parameter is answered with `400` and the message `Query parameter 'queryName' is required`.

 #### Request header { #request-header }

 `@Header` - value of [request header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers), the parameter name is specified in `value` or defaults to the method argument name.